 Equalization Levy [Sec.
-10(50)]
+10(50)] Amended

-Any income arising from any specified service provided on or after the date on which the provisions of Chapter VIII of the Finance Act, 2016 comes into force and chargeable to equalisation levy under that Chapter.
+Any income arising from any specified service provided on or after the date on which the provisions of Chapter VIII of the Finance Act, 2016 comes into force or arising from any e-commerce supply or services made or provided or facilitated on or after 01-04-2021 and chargeable to equalisation levy under that Chapter.